Ahmet Rıza: Turkish War of Independence

 One initiative of Ahmed Rıza to facilitate an agreeable peace treaty was the Vahdet-i Milliye Cemiyeti (National Unity Society), an apolitical association of prominent bureaucrats which corresponded with Allied leaders.
 The society sent a delegation to Mehmed VI's first Sultanic Council under Rıza's leadership.
-Eventually, Rıza began to trust Mustafa Kemal (Atatürk) Pasha's and the promise of a national resistance movement.
+Eventually, Rıza began to trust Kemal Pasha and the promise of a national resistance movement.
 After receiving a letter from Kemal, Rıza decided to go to Paris again to lobby for a lighter peace treaty for Turkey.
 Arriving 19 September 1919, he started a campaign of speeches, interviews, lectures, publishing pamphlets and articles.
-He corresponded with prominent figures with David Lloyd George, Leon Bourgeois, and Lord Curzon, and personally met with Paul Deschanel, Raymond Poincaré, Clemenceau, and Georges Leygues.
+He corresponded with David Lloyd George, Leon Bourgeois, and Lord Curzon, and personally met with Paul Deschanel, Raymond Poincaré, Clemenceau, and Georges Leygues.
 He also spoke to the newspapers L'Oeuvre and Temps.
 He was instrumental in the negotiations between France and the Grand National Assembly government which led to the end of the Franco-Turkish War.

 It is not known how well Rıza understood the Turkish Nationalist Movement.
 Hüseyin Cahid titled one of his letters, "A Unionist who completely failed to understand the National Forces and remained the farthest from it: Ahmed Rıza Bey."

 He returned to the Turkish Republic in 1926.
 Retiring from public life in his Vaniköy farm, Ahmed Rıza wrote his memoirs and a history of the CUP.
 They were published more than 50 years after his death in 1988 under the title Meclis-i Mebusan ve Ayan Reisi Ahmet Rıza Bey’in Anıları ("The Memoirs of Ahmet Rıza, the President of the Chamber of Deputies and the Senate").
 He spent his final years in poverty, selling his library, along with his political documents, to the Turkish Historical Society.
 He died on 26 February 1930 in Şişli Etfal Hospital in Istanbul, where he was taken after an accidental fall and breaking his hip bone.
 He is buried in Kandilli Cemetery.